Vocals are integral to modern music. If your song has vocals in it, they’re probably the focal point of the entire track.

 Yet so many people repeat the same few mistakes over and over again.

 “Spending Time On Mic Choice and Placement Is Key”

-I very quickly realised the importance of good sounding vocals.
+I very quickly realized the importance of good sounding vocals.
 Every time I recorded a vocalist I would tear the sheets of my bed, throw the mattress down the stairs and prop it up against the wall in my recording room.
 My mum hated me for that.

 When you invest your time and effort into the recording phase, mixing becomes a whole lot easier.
 EQ becomes an optional tool rather than a necessity.
 You can use compression tastefully rather than aggressively.
 Instead of spending your time trying to fix the vocal you can chisel and shape it to perfection.

 The better the vocal sounds when you’re recording, the more comfortable and confident you or your vocalist will feel.
 You can quite easily get a professional ‘vocal booth’ sound (even at home) when you avoid these common pitfalls…

 Make sure you download The Definitive Guide To Recording and Mixing Vocals for free after you’ve read the list.

 The room that you record in will have a huge impact on the final sound.

 You aren’t just recording a vocalist.
 You’re recording the way that the sound interacts with the environment around them too.

 The main aim with vocals is to get as dead a sound as possible.
 The less reverb, the better.
 Unless you have a great sounding room or the vocals start to sound muffled.